DynamicsShop/SD-Trade-Counter/SD-Trade-Counter-Release-Notes.md

 - AppSource App - A change was made to show stock warnings in the SD Trade Counter transactions as per standard D365 Business Central.

+- AppSource App - A change was made to the Assisted Setup functionality.

 - AppSource App - The links in the About page were updated.

 - AppSource App - The logo in the App was updated to the new logo.